A brief history

-The Institute’s academics not only conduct research but also convey its results to students of Environmental Protection encompassing:
+The Center’s academics not only conduct research but also convey its results to students of Environmental Protection encompassing:

 I – Bachelor program – at this level students gain knowledge of environmental protection, they attend courses introducing them to key issues recently discussed in environmental science and environmental humanities.
 The studies prepare students to take up employment in a wide spectrum of fields related to environmental protection.

 II – Master program – at this level of studies students gain extensive knowledge of environmental protection, they are offered a wide spectrum of courses that prepare them to be experts in environmental research and environmental humanities.